A Practical Theory of Generalization in Selectivity Learning: Introduction

 Our first goal in this paper is to answer these two questions theoretically.
 Thereafter, based on the new generalization results, we design new learning paradigms/frameworks for improving selectivity estimation in practice, which leverage the theoretical results to provide formal guarantees.

 \textbf{A sketch of our results. } The paper delivers two \emph{positive and encouraging} theoretical results toward answering the two questions:

-\begin{itemize} [leftmargin=*] \item Addressing Question 1, we introduce a new theoretical result of learnability (i.e., in-distribution generalization) that applies to selectivity functions/models whose predictions are induced by a \emph{signed measure}, removing the positivity and sum-to-unity constraints that are required by prior work.
+\begin{itemize} [leftmargin=*] \item Addressing Question 1, we introduce a new theoretical result of learnability (\textit{i.e.,} in-distribution generalization) that applies to selectivity functions/models whose predictions are induced by a \emph{signed measure}, removing the positivity and sum-to-unity constraints that are required by prior work.

-\item More interestingly, under mild assumptions, we further establish \emph{non-trivial} OOD generalization error bound for selectivity predictors that are induced by a signed measure.
-The new theoretical result, \emph{beyond the PAC learning framework}, quantifies the generalization error when training and testing workloads do not follow the same distribution, hence answering Question 2.
-For a taste of our theory, our main theorem (Theorem \ref{thm: ood}) is simplified and summarized below.
+\item More interestingly, under mild assumptions, we establish \emph{non-trivial} OOD generalization error bound for selectivity predictors that are induced by a signed measure.
+The new result, \emph{beyond the PAC learning framework}, quantifies the generalization error when training and testing workloads do not follow the same distribution, hence answering Question 2.
+For a taste of our theory, our main theorem (Theorem \ref{thm: ood}) is simplified below.

 \fbox{ }

 \end{itemize}

 A key implication of our result is that, for any class of selectivity predictors that is induced by signed measures, both our in-distribution and OOD generalization results apply \emph{immediately}.